linrunner/tlp-doc/faq/operation.rst

 ----------------------------------------------
 *Version 1.9 and newer*

-Normally, TLP selects the `performance` profile on AC power and the `balanced` profile on battery power.
+By default, TLP alternates between the *performance* profile on AC power and the *balanced* profile on battery power.
 To disable this behaviour,
 configure: ::

     TLP_AUTO_SWITCH=0